NYUMusEdLab/PWYMCurriculum/README.md

 * Play With Your Film Music
 * Play With Your Music Technology

 Please fork, update, propose new content and courses, and submit them pull requests here on GitHub to help build and extend this community!
+All content is posted here in markdown format for compatability with our [Discourse.org powered community](http://community.playwithyourmusic.org)

 # Who originally created PWYM?
 * Alex Ruthmann - Director, NYU Music Experience Design Lab